 This is the L3954B engobe.
-But it has 15% Mason 6600 black body stain (instead of the normal 10% Zircopax for white).
+15% Mason 6600 black body stain has been added (instead of the normal 10% Zircopax for white).
 Of course, a cover glaze is needed for a functional surface, thickly applied engobes must have the same fired maturity as the body for good fit.
-Lots of information is available for L3954B (including mixing instructions showing exact amounts for water, powder, Darvan).
-Engobes are tricky to use, follow the link above or below to learn more.
+Lots of information is available for L3954B (including mixing and adjustment instructions).
+Engobes are tricky to use, follow the links below to learn more.
 L3954B is designed to work on regular Plainsman M340 (this piece), M390 and Coffee Clay (it is not a porcelain but has adjustable maturity to be fitted to them if needed).
 These bodies dry better than porcelains and are much less expensive, coating them with an engobe to get a surface like this makes a lot of sense.
 This engobe is actually a highly plastic body, but it does not contain enough feldspar to be a porcelain (this is on purpose to match the firing shrinkage of the stonewares).
 This can be adjusted to fit any stoneware.

 This is part of a project to fit an engobe (slip) onto a terra cotta at cone 02 using the EBCT test.

 Left: On drying the red body curls the bi-clay strip toward itself, but on firing it goes the other way!

 Right: SHAB test bars of the white slip and red body enable comparing their drying and firing shrinkages.

 Center back: A mug with the white engobe and a transparent overglaze.
 The slip is going translucent under the glaze because it is too vitreous.
 Its higher fired shrinkage curls the bi-clay bars toward itself.
 Reducing the frit will reduce the firing shrinkage and make it more opaque (because it will melt less).

 Front: A different, more vitreous red body (Zero3 stoneware) fits the slip better (the strips dry and fire straight).